 2. Gull Lake Recreation Area

-The Gull Lake Recreation Area includes the largest of the 10 lakes that make up the Gull Chain of Lakes.
-The entire area was formed by a receding glacier that fought its way southward from Canada, carving up the landscape as it made its voyage.
+The Gull Lake Recreation Area showcases Minnesota’s stunning scenery and encompasses the largest inland lakes that make up the Gull Chain of Lakes.
+The entire area was formed by an advancing glacier that fought its way southward from Canada, sculpting the landscape as it made its voyage.
 The result is an area of vast geological importance and natural beauty.

 The Gull Lake Campground is popular for its wooded campsites, all with electric hookups, picnic tables, and fire rings.
 Other campground amenities include centrally located showers, a boat ramp, and plenty of playgrounds.